 Do students receive any form of financial assistance to cover the program costs?

-Yes, through a generous grant from Health Resources and Services Administration (HRSA), students are awarded funds to cover tuition and fees and a total annual living stipend to assist with living expenses (i.e. room & board, health insurance through the Student Health Insurance plan, transportation, etc.) for the duration of the program.
-The stipend for living expenses is disbursed monthly.
+Yes, grant (Health Resources and Services Administration) and endowment funds are used to cover tuition and fees and a monthly living stipend to assist with expenses (e.g., room & board, health insurance through Student Health Insurance Plan, transportation, etc.) for the duration of the program.
 Students also receive approximately $850 towards the purchase of a laptop/tablet.